Richard Turner (American football)

-Richard Junior Turner (born February 14, 1959) is a former nose tackle in the National Football League (NFL).
-He was selected by the Green Bay Packers in the fourth round of the 1981 NFL draft and played three seasons with the team.
+Richard Junior Turner (born February 14, 1959) is an American former professional football player who was a nose tackle for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Oklahoma Sooners.
+He was selected by the Packers in the fourth round of the 1981 NFL draft and played three seasons with the team.